Ravenhall Prison Project

 - plans for service providers to continue to engage prisoners after release to further reduce their risk of reoffending;

 - incentive payments for reducing reoffending across the prisoner population; and

 - a flexible prison design allowing future changes to cater for prisoners with different needs.

 A Project Summary was released in February 2015 and is available from the link below.
 The contract with the PPP consortium is also available using the link below.

-Construction commenced in February 2015 and is expected to be completed in late 2017.
+Construction commenced in February 2015 and the prison opened in November 2017.